SirLarion/courses-aalto-better-filters/README.md

 - _Filtering by period._ Filter by which period the course starts in.

-- _Positive & negative filters_.
-Positive filters display only courses matching
+- _Positive & negative filters._ Positive filters display only courses matching
   the selected filter.
 Negative filters display courses that **don't** match the filter.
 Positives override negatives so negatives will only work if only negative filters of a certain filter type are selected.

+- _Displaying period data in courses._ courses.aalto does not display which
+  period each course is held in.
+This extension adds that information to the course listing.

 ### Running locally